 Analysis of efficacy results followed a defined statistical plan and employed appropriate censoring criteria.
-There was adequate control for multiplicity (type 1 error) across the dual efficacy endpoints of PFS and OS and interim analyses in the full study population using a hierarchical testing procedure.
-Both PFS and OS were modeled using a proportional hazards assumption.
-Although the proportional hazards assumption underlying the HRs for OS and PFS was not tested, based on visual inspection, the curves appeared to be relatively parallel.
-The choice to limit treatment with pembrolizumab plus SOC to patients who have PD-L1 positive disease, was based on subgroup analysis.
-Although the subgroup analyses were pre-specified, they were absent from the statical testing hierarchy.
-While this presents a risk of type 1 error (i.e., falsely excluding the null), the subgroup of patients who were determined to be PD-L1 positive represented approximately 85% of the full study population.
-The results observed in the full study population appeared to be driven by the PD-L1 positive subgroup; qualitatively, the results of the full population and PD-L1 positive subgroup were similar.
+There was adequate control for multiplicity (type I error) across the dual efficacy end points of PFS and OS and interim analyses in the total study population using a hierarchical testing procedure.
+Both PFS and OS were modelled using a proportional hazards assumption.
+Although the proportional hazards assumption underlying the HRs for OS and PFS was not tested, the curves appeared to be relatively parallel based on visual inspection.
+The choice to limit treatment with pembrolizumab plus SOC to patients who have PD-L1 positive disease was based on subgroup analysis.
+Although the subgroup analyses were prespecified, they were absent from the statistical testing hierarchy.
+While this presents a risk of type I error (i.e., falsely excluding the null), the subgroup of patients determined to be PD-L1 positive represented approximately 85% of the total study population.
+The results observed in the entire study population appeared to be driven by the PD-L1 positive subgroup; qualitatively, the total population and PD-L1 positive subgroup results were similar.
 Finally, results were based on interim analyses, which may have overestimated the treatment effect estimates.
 However, given the relatively large sample size and number of events with a 75% information fraction, the effect estimate and confidence are not likely to be highly unstable.
-Although reassuring, overestimation of the treatment effect cannot be completely excluded.
+Although reassuring, overestimation of the treatment effect cannot be excluded entirely.